dymodi/dymodi.github.io/MLfolds/AdaBoost.md

 ---
 layout: post
 title: AdaBoost
 date: Dec.
 21, 2017
 author: Yi DING
 ---

-[comment]: # (Some contents about AdaBoost and maybe GBDT)
+[comment]: # "Some contents about AdaBoost and maybe GBDT"

 This post is basically based on [Explaining AdaBoost](http://rob.schapire.net/papers/explaining-adaboost.pdf).

 ## What is AdaBoost

-AdaBoost is an algorithm for constructing a ”strong” classifier as linear combination
+AdaBoost is an ensemble learning method.
+It can construct a ”strong” classifier as linear combination

 $$ F(x) = \sum_{t=1}^T \alpha_t h_t (x) $$